ofek-wasserman/synthetic-data-generator/README.md

 ## Troubleshooting

 ### OpenAI API Key not set error
-- Make sure .env file exists in the project root
+- Make sure the .env file exists in the project root
 - Check that OPENAI_API_KEY is spelled correctly
 - Verify your API key is valid

-### Module not found error
+### "Module not found" error
+- Make sure virtual environment is activated: `source .venv/bin/activate`
-- Run pip install -r requirements.txt again
+- Run `pip install -r requirements.txt` again
 - Make sure you're using Python 3.11+
+- Check that you're in the project directory

+### Virtual environment issues
+- To deactivate: `deactivate`
+- To reactivate: `source .venv/bin/activate`
+- If `.venv/` is corrupted, delete it and recreate: `python3 -m venv .venv`
+- Make sure you activated venv before installing packages

 ### Web interface doesn't open
 - Check if port 7860 is already in use
 - Try closing other applications
-- Look at terminal for error messages
+- Look at the terminal for error messages

 ## License